 This is a very detailed guidebook with numerous other tools and resources including: examples, tips, checklists, templates and step-by-step walk-throughs of the GGOB components and processes.
-Do get a copy of the book for the full details, get our full summary bundle for an overview of the various ideas and tips, or check out more resources/details from greatgame.com.
+For the full details, examples and tips, do get a copy of the book, or get a detailed overview with our complete book summary bundle which includes an infographic, 14-page text summary, and a 25-minute audio summary.

 About the Author of The Great Game of Business